geoffrey-diederichs/LA_CTF/README.md

 3421
 ```

-The program needs a `msg.txt` file to execute, and is shuffle it's content before printing it out.
-Let's try connecting to the servers :
+The program needs a `msg.txt` file to execute, and shuffles it's content before printing it out.
+Let's try connecting to the server :

 ```console
 $ nc chall.lac.tf 31313